jangelsb/jangelsb.github.io/mds.md

 - **Docking:** When your MacBook is connected to power, an external monitor, or wakes up while one of these conditions is active.

 When you "dock" your MacBook (e.g., MacBook A), and MDS sees that you have devices that are not currently connected, MDS will beging searching for:
-   - Nearby Macs with connected devices
+   - Nearby Macs (that are not already docked) with connected devices
    - Or known devices in discovery mode

-If a nearby Mac (e.g., MacBook B) is found with connected devices,
+If a nearby Mac (e.g., MacBook B) that is not already docked is found with connected devices,
 - MDS will send an unpair command to MacBook B. This will cause those devices to enter discovery mode.
 - Then MacBook A will attempt to pair to the list of devices that were unpaired from MacBook B